U.S. Department of State Seal

 Xinjiang Uyghur Autonomous Region: Extraordinary security measures are in place through the region.
 Authorities may impose curfews and restrictions on short notice.
 They may also engage in invasive surveillance techniques against individuals.
 Expect significant travel delays, avoid gatherings and demonstrations, always carry ID, and follow the instructions of local authorities.
 Travelers with ethnic ties to the region may experience special restrictions, discrimination, and even arbitrary detention.

-Payment and Insurance: Ambulances in the PRC are often slow to arrive, and most do not have sophisticated medical equipment or trained responders.
-Cash payment for services is often required prior to treatment, including emergency cases.
-Travelers will be asked to post a deposit prior to admission to cover the expected cost of treatment.
-Hospitals in major cities may accept credit cards.
+Payment and Insurance: Ambulances in the PRC are often slow to arrive.
+Many do not have sophisticated medical equipment or trained responders.
+Payment in cash or via mobile payment app for services is often required prior to treatment, including emergency cases.
+Travelers will be asked to pay a deposit prior to admission to cover the expected cost of treatment.
+Hospitals in major cities may accept foreign credit cards.
 The U.S. Embassy and Consulates General in the PRC maintain lists of local English-speaking doctors and hospitals.

-Use of Medicare/Medicaid in the PRC: Be aware that U.S. Medicare/Medicaid does not apply overseas.
-Hospitals and doctors in the PRC often do not accept U.S. health insurance.
+The U.S. Government does not pay medical bills.
+Be aware that U.S. Medicare/Medicaid does not apply overseas.
+Most hospitals and doctors overseas do not accept U.S. health insurance.
+You must provide payment and seek reimbursement.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
-Most care providers overseas only accept cash payments.
-See our webpage for more information on insurance coverage overseas.
-Visit the U.S. Centers for Disease Control and Prevention (CDC) for more information on type of insurance you should consider before you travel overseas.
+Public hospitals require pre-payment for services before providing treatment to foreigners.
+Most care providers in the PRC only accept payments in cash or via local mobile payment apps.
+See our webpage for more information on insurance providers for overseas coverage.
+Visit the U.S. Center for Disease Control and Prevention (CDC) for more information on type of insurance you should consider before you travel overseas.

 We strongly recommend supplemental insurance to cover medical evacuation.

-Medication: If traveling with prescription medication, check with the Embassy of the People’s Republic of China in the United States of America to ensure the medication is legal in the PRC.
+Medication: If traveling with prescription medication, make sure the medication is legal in the PRC by checking with the Embassy of the People’s Republic of China in the United States of America.
 Carry prescription medication in original packaging, along with the prescription.
 Many commonly used U.S. drugs and medications are not available in the PRC, and counterfeit, low-quality knockoffs are prevalent.
-If you try to have medications sent to you from outside the PRC, you may have problems getting them released by PRC Customs authorities and/or you may have to pay high customs duties.
+If you have medications sent to you from outside the PRC, customs authorities may confiscate them, or you may have to pay high customs duties.

 Air Quality: Air pollution is a significant problem in many locations.
 Visit AirNow Department of State for information on air quality at U.S. Embassies and Consulates.
 The PRC’s Ministry of Ecology and Environment also provides its own air quality data for cities throughout the PRC.